Audit trails and compliance

 ### What Verify doesn't do

-Verify provides audit trails for code changes.
-It doesn’t:
+Verify provides an audit trail for code changes.
+It doesn't:

-Integrate Verify with your other compliance tools for complete coverage.
+Integrate Verify alongside your other compliance tools for full coverage.

 ### See also